Manicqin/XoXo/README.md

 Using Rust and React.

-The project is far from functional.
+The project is far from functional, but at least we pass the Clippy test^1.